BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 He shows deep seeded interest in the world beyond what we see at the screen.
 By framing subjects out of the line of sight or using off-screen sounds, he draws attention to the materiality outside of the frame.
 This is the place where the most traumatic events occur.
-Thereby, Haneka is bringing into question the context of an image.
+Thereby, Haneke is bringing into question the context of an image.
 If we are aware of violence but are incapable of seeing it, is that image still violent?
 If we spent our time surrounded by real acts of terror in our media, does this makes our life terrifying?
 Personal stories bleed into social decay and vice versa.